avrio-project/avrio-merchandise-bot/README.md

-# TurtleCoin Merchandise Bot
+# Avrio Merchandise Bot

-A merchandise bot for TurtleCoin
+A merchandise bot for Avrio